Frequently asked questions

 It is important to note that you do not have to engage in dialogue with every stakeholder.
 In fact, this can be counterproductive and may cause frustration, especially if stakeholders are repeatedly approached by different companies for similar conversations.
 Instead, focus on engaging with the right stakeholders at the right time.
 You may also explore the potential benefits of collaborating with other companies or organising sector-wide dialogues collectively.
 The tool ‘Identifying your stakeholders’ guides you through this process step by step.

 Entering into dialogue with your stakeholders does require time, resources, and sometimes financial investment.
 However, this is necessary to ensure that the dialogue is meaningful and effective.
-The tool 'Preconditions for starting a dialogue’ provides more information on why it is crucial for your company to understand these efforts and allocate the necessary internal resources.
+The tool ‘Internal alignment for successful dialogue’ provides more information on why it is crucial for your company to understand these efforts and allocate the necessary internal resources.

 My company primarily operates from the Netherlands and lacks the capacity and local presence in production countries.
 How should I approach this?